ceos-seo/data_cube_ui/docs/open_data_cube_install.md

 Create a <b>PostgreSQL</b> superuser to access the database.
 We usually use a password of `localuser1234`, but you can use whatever password you like, as long as you record and remember it.
-The `createdb` command will prompt for the password set for the user in the `psql` command above it.
+The `createdb` command will prompt for a password.
+Enter the password set in the `ALTER USER` command.
 ```
 sudo -u postgres createuser --superuser dc_user
 sudo -u postgres psql -c "ALTER USER dc_user WITH PASSWORD 'localuser1234';"